makeabilitylab/physcomp/communication/web-serial.md

 ### Does my web browser support Web Serial?

-From what I can tell at the time of  writing (May 2021), **Chrome version 89+** is the only browser to support Web Serial but more should be coming soon!
-To check if the Web Serial API is supported, open your dev tool console on your web browser (on Windows, type `ctrl-shift-i` in Chrome or Firefox; on Mac, type `cmd-alt-i`).
+At the time of this writing (May 2021), **Chrome** and **Edge** versions 89+ are the only browser to support Web Serial but more should be coming soon!
+To check if the Web Serial API is supported, view Mozilla's [browser compatibility chart](https://developer.mozilla.org/en-US/docs/Web/API/Serial#browser_compatibility).
+Alternatively, open your dev tool console on your web browser (on Windows, type `ctrl-shift-i` in Chrome or Firefox; on Mac, type `cmd-alt-i`).

 {% highlight JavaScript %}
 > "serial" in navigator
 true
 {% endhighlight JavaScript %}

+If true, then there is browser support.
+If false, then there is not.

 ### How to use the Web Serial API